-Now with a new Chief Executive at the helm, Harper Adams Students’ Union is set to reinvent itself by taking advantage of the MSL System® to broaden its service provision, digitise its manual processes and develop staff resources to keep pace with the changing demands of members.
+With a new Chief Executive at the helm in 2019, Harper Adams Students’ Union set out to reinvent itself by taking advantage of the MSL System to broaden its service provision, digitise its manual processes and develop staff resources to keep pace with the changing demands of members.

 The MSL System benefits for HASU

 - Enhanced Student Voice provision

 - Enhancement to services through MSL Student Group Finances

 - Reduction in finance departmental admin (potentially 3 days a week)

 - Increased membership engagement and satisfaction